izolate/yesql/README.md

 }
 ```

-In fact, positional scanning is error-prone.
+In fact, positional scanning is inflexible.
 Let's scan into a struct instead using `db` struct tags:

 ```go
 type Book struct {